ifgi/rearrange/README.md

 * *fijiscidb.R*:  SciDB codes for the study case.

 *data*:
 * *fijisub.Rdata*: a small array.
 The "fijisub" in the paper refers to this array after removing images with too few pixels. the longitude and latitude are flattened into one dimension.
-The array dimensions are pixels, time, spectral bands).
+The array dimensions are subsequently pixels, time, spectral bands.
 The array size is:

 ```r
 dim(fijisub)